 The Norte III plant will be developed on approximately 29.4ha of land situated eight miles north of the town of Samalayuca.
 It will include a power station, water supply systems and access roads, as well as operational equipment, auxiliary systems and facilities.

 The plant will consist of two modules for the primary energy generation process.
-Each module will include two gas turbines, one steam generator equipped with a speed regulating system to improve efficiency, and a heat recovery steam generator.
+Each module will include two gas turbines, one steam generator equipped with a speed regulating system to improve efficiency, and a heat recovery steam generator (HRSG).
 The gas turbine will be equipped with low-NOx combustors.

 The thermal load of the steam turbine’s exhaust will be dissipated by a dry cooling system using treated wastewater from the Laguna de Patos Wastewater Treatment Plant.
-An aqueduct six-inch in diameter and 15.6km-long will be built to transport water to the project site.
+An aqueduct six inches in diameter and 15.6km long will be built to transport water to the project site.

 Electricity generated at the Norte III plant will be fed to the existing CFE grid.
 It will be purchased by CFE under a 25-year power capacity commitment and purchase agreement (PPA).

-Abengoa was awarded the EPC contract for the combined cycle plant by CFE in January 2015.
+Abengoa was awarded the engineering, procurement and construction (EPC) contract for the combined cycle plant by CFE in January 2015.
 It is the second project that Abengoa will construct for CFE.
 Apart from the engineering, design and construction of the plant, Abengoa will also be responsible for its subsequent operation and maintenance for 25 years.

 Toshiba was contracted to supply two sets of 175MW steam turbine and generators (STG) for the project in April 2015.
 The STGs will be delivered to the site from August 2016 onwards.